 Multipath TCP Connection is setup between the MPTCP Client in the UE and the MPTCP Proxy in the UPF (PSA).
 The outgoing Multipath is initiated by the MPTCP Client in the UE towards the MPTCP Proxy in the UPF.

-The incoming Multipath is initiated by the MPTCP Proxy in the UPF towards the MPTCP Client in the UE.
+NOTE: The incoming Multipath which is assumed to be initiated by the MPTCP Proxy in the UPF towards the MPTCP Client in the UE is not supported in this release of the specification.

 The RTT TCP Convert Protocol (specified in draft-ietf-tcpm-converters-19 [60]) is used to setup Multipath TCP connection and used for data exchange.
 The MPTCP Proxy implements the Transport Converter functionality.